-An interactive sound and light installation commissioned by Destination NSW, installed from May 24- June 10 2013 at The Rocks, Sydney.
+An interactive sound and light installation commissioned by Destination NSW for the 2013 VIVID Light Festival.

-DIGITALIS is conceived as a genetically modified breed of the toxic plant Digitalis Purpurea.
-Akin to the glowing creations of transgene labs, the installation fuses characteristics of unrelated objects to create a new, modified hybrid.
+DIGITALIS is conceived as a genetically modified breed of the toxix plant Digitalis Purpurea, and fuses unrelated objects to create a new, modified hybrid.
 Low-tech recyclable materials are used in unusual ways to create an interactive presence: crumpled plastic cups become flower bells with glowing LED stamen.

 This franken-plant responds to ‘threats’ on its territory in the same way as a rattlesnake warns off predators by rattling its tail.
 Each plant stem is linked to a proximity sensor that is triggered when people approach it.
 The activated sensor triggers a motor that vibrates the plant, causing its fluorescent cups to clatter against one another.
 Simultaneously, the plant’s dimmable LED lights glow brighter.